-This post contains affiliate links.
+This post about being better mentally and physically contains affiliate links.

 For me, being active makes me happy.
 In the words of Elle Woods, “Working out gives you endorphins and endorphins make you happy.”
 I can tell a difference in my mental state when I’m inactive.
 I get anxious, depressed and feel like I’m in a dark hole.
 Once the holidays were over and my back was feeling better, I promised myself that I would get back to my old self.

 5 Things I’m Doing to Be Healthier (Mentally and Physically) in 2019

 Today I thought I’d share 5 things that have helped me get back on track mentally and physically.
 (Please note, I am in no way promoting weight loss.
 I’m simply sharing a few ways to make me feel stronger and healthier.)

 I take barre, pilates, and yoga classes and go 4-5 times a week.
 Barre is gentle on the joints but is a deep workout.
 I’ve loved getting back to class and waking up feeling stronger and sore from my workouts!